Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 - `ulid` (H128): The unique identifier for the quote request.
 - `maker_address` (H160): The address of the maker making the offer.
 - `order` (SignedOrder): The order and signature from the maker.

-## Makers and Takers

-The RFQ service in Valorem Trade API involves two types of users: makers and takers.

-- **Makers**: Makers are users who provide quotes and signed offers.
-They are responsible for fulfilling orders when a taker agrees to their quotes.
-Makers interact with the API using the `Maker` method.

-- **Takers**: Takers are users who request quotes from makers and execute trades on the Seaport exchange.
-Takers interact with the API using the `WebTaker` and `Taker` methods.

-Please note that only authenticated users can access the RFQ service, and takers need to be authenticated before requesting quotes.

-For the complete protobuf definitions, please refer to the [Valorem Trade Protobuf Repository](https://github.com/valorem-labs-inc/exchange-proto/blob/main).